isomerpages/moe-henryparkpri/_departments/PE, Aesthetics and CCA/Aesthetics.md

 During the first two years, students are introduced to the fundamental essentials of music making.
 They will be exposed to simple note playing with the Erhu.
 Students will be engaged in music and movement lessons to build up their sense of rhythm.
 In Art, students are introduced to Elements of Arts via drawing with oil pastels and poster painting.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vT8YAoLuT-P1X6gztFaAPWhqLbE4w-BomtybLuxR1Zu6LWYBdhbqPxsnaq6TARH7qQtKDovMyiIaI9p/embed?start=true&amp;loop=true&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>
+<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vT8YAoLuT-P1X6gztFaAPWhqLbE4w-BomtybLuxR1Zu6LWYBdhbqPxsnaq6TARH7qQtKDovMyiIaI9p/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>

 **PRIMARY 3 AND 4**